 Intravenous line care

 Some patients may have lines inserted to get fluids or medications into their systems.
 These lines may allow bacteria to enter their body.

-- King’s supports a Intravenous Nurses Team, along with others, that is dedicated to the prevention of line infections
+- King’s supports an Intravenous Nurses Team that, along with others, is dedicated to the prevention of line infections

 - All relevant staff members attend regular infection control training to help them prevent and control infection.

 - All wards and departments regularly undergo infection control audits to identify risks and ensure best practice.

 Who can I contact with queries and concerns?